poult-lab/daily-word/english_words_ learning.md

-04.intriguing /ɪnˈtriːɡɪŋ/

-[adj]These discoveries raise intriguing questions.

- "very interesting **because of being unusual** or not having an **obvious** answer"
+04.conceal /kənˈsiːl/

+[v] For a long time his death was concealed from her.

+"to hide sb/sth"

+> Conceal and hide are actually very similar.
+They both mean to under something.
+>
+> Hide means to keep out of sight.
+>
+> Conceal means the same thing, to keep something out of sight, but it also means to keep something hidden, such as a secret, or to stop something from being known or noticed.
+>
+>
+>
+> Here are some Examples.
+>
+>
+>
+> I hid my face.
+>
+> I concealed my face.
+>
+> In this case they both mean the same thing.
+>
+>
+>
+> But in another case.
+Ex.
+>
+> She hid herself from others.
+>
+> She concealed herself from others.
+>
+> In this case they have two different meanings.

+05.concealment /kənˈsiːlmənt/

+[n] Many animals rely on concealment for protection.

+"the act of hiding sth; the state of being hidden"

-05.hijacker /ˈhaɪdʒækər/
+06.hijacker /ˈhaɪdʒækər/

 [noun] The hijacker commandeered the plane on a domestic flight.

 "a person who hijacks a plane or other vehicle"

+07.intriguing /ɪnˈtriːɡɪŋ/

+[adj] These discoveries raise intriguing questions.

+ "very interesting **because of being unusual** or not having an **obvious** answer"